Loading...

 Where are Smoke Alarms and Carbon Monoxide detectors needed?

 For properties qualifying as HMO and/or falling into the designated area of the Licensing Scheme and subject to its requirements, a Grade D -mains, interlinked- smoke alarm may be necessary.
-We deal with the council, obtain the certificates from certified contractor and ansure the property is safe for the tenants and the liability of the landlords if covered.
+We deal with the council, obtain the certificates from certified contractors and ensure the property is safe for the tenants and the liability of the landlords is covered.

 +